n8design/htwoo/docs/how-to/SVG-instead-of-icon-fonts.md

+---
+layout: page
-# SVG instead of icon fonts
+title: SVG instead of icon fonts
+group: how-two
+---

 Fonts are for text, not for images or icons.
 Whenever an image is needed, use an image.
 In this regards, hTWOo is 100% icon font free.